boris011/dash/README.md

 Dash is an assemblage of Flask, Socketio, Jinja, Plotly and boiler plate CSS and JS for easily creating data visualization web-apps with your Python data analysis backend.

+## This fork

+This fork is intended to port the code and examples to use offline plots.

 ## Getting Started
 Check out the four examples:
 - `$ python example-1-hello-world.py`